14 Aurigae

 The magnitude 5.08 primary member, designated component A, is a single-lined spectroscopic binary system in a circular orbit with a period of 3.7887 days.
 The visible member has a stellar classification of A9 IV or A V, depending on the source.
 In 1966, Ivan John Danziger and Robert John Dickens discovered that 14 Aurigae star is a variable star.
 It is a Delta Scuti variable with an amplitude of 0.08 magnitude and a period of 2.11 hours.
 It is 609 million years old with 1.64 times the mass of the Sun.

 Component B lies about 10 arcsecond to the north of the primary and is merely a visual companion.
 However, component C, an F-type main sequence star of magnitude 7.86, shares a common proper motion with component A and thus they form a system.
 This member is also a single-lined spectroscopic binary, having a period of 2.9934 days.
 The final member of the system, now designated component Cb, is a white dwarf star that is separated from the C, or rather Ca pair by 2 arcsecond.
-If it is indeed bound to Ca, its orbital period is around 1,300 years.
+While it is statistically unlikely that a chance alignment between Cb and the rest of the system would occur, it has not been proven whether Cb is a physical companion of Ca. If Cb is indeed bound to Ca, which would make 14 Aurigae a quintuple system, its orbital period is around 1,300 years.